Project

 #12

-Updated by J Blanc about 2 years ago
+Updated by J Blanc over 2 years ago

 Your repeated confusion between a Buffer and a Queue, and imagining that bursty traffic can be "fixed at the network layer", make it clear that you do not understand the problems related to networking.
 At high enough bitrates a queue can fill up with a few ms of jitter, because those ms eventually add up.